myreceiptt/nota-markdown/archived-oioi/2025/07/iblooming-web3-meeting-day1.md

 ## 🧩 Presentation by Prof. NOTA: Web3 Integration Draft

-Prof. NOTA was invited to begin the meeting by presenting and narrating the **Web3 Integration Draft** that had been previously shared.
+Prof. NOTA was invited to begin the meeting by presenting and narrating the **[Web3 Integration Draft](../../../archived-oioi/2025/07/iblooming-web3-draft.md)** that had been previously shared.

-Rather than reading the document line by line, Prof. NOTA focused on storytelling and real-world examples to bring the proposed components to life.
+Rather than reading the document line by line, using this **[cue card or note card](../../../archived-oioi/2025/07/iblooming-web3-pitch-simulation.md)**, Prof. NOTA focused on storytelling and real-world examples to bring the proposed components to life.

 ---